yowainwright/yowainwright.github.io/_posts/2016-09-19-reframing-content.md

 ## Reframing Content

 Embedded content, like videos, images, podcasts & tweets often do not translate well to a fluid webpage - so we need to reframe them.
-This is what **[Reframe.js](https://dollarshaveclub.github.io/reframe.js/)** does.
-It wraps embedded content in a perfect ratio (an [intrinsic ratio](http://alistapart.com/article/creating-intrinsic-ratios-for-video)) of the original embed but with fluid sizing so that the embedded content looks great at any size.
+This is what [Reframe.js](https://dollarshaveclub.github.io/reframe.js/) does.
+It wraps embedded content in an [intrinsic ratio](http://alistapart.com/article/creating-intrinsic-ratios-for-video) of the original embed but with fluid sizing so that the embedded content looks great at any size.

 <p data-height="380" data-theme-id="0" data-slug-hash="qaaGYV" data-default-tab="result" data-user="yowainwright" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/yowainwright/pen/qaaGYV/">Intrinsic Ratio Animation</a> by Jeff Wainwright (<a href="http://codepen.io/yowainwright">@yowainwright</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

-## Why
+## Why Reframe.js

 Previous to writing this plugin, I used [FitVids](http://fitvidsjs.com/).
 FitVids is a great plugin for solving reframing videos.
 It's written by 2 of my idols, [Chris Coyier](http://chriscoyier.net/) & [Dave Ruppert](http://daverupert.com/).
-Fitvids _takes a chance_ that most of your content will be 1 of 5 variable  & if that's right (& if you're using jQuery) - FitVids is golden.
-If not, there a little extra code.
+Fitvids _takes a chance_ that most of your content will be 1 of 5 `selectors`.
+If those assumptions are correct (& if you're using jQuery) - FitVids is golden.
+If not, there might need to be little extra code on top of the little extra code added that assumes your embedded content will be 1 of 5 `selectors`.
 The reason that Reframe.js was originally made was because [jQuery](http://jquery.com/) was not being used on a new product at [DSC](http://dollarshaveclub.com).
 Reframe.js also:
 1. doesn't assume your reframing just videos (by name at least),
 2. offers a css mixin rather than inlining css which can make your dom (html) cleaner
 3. & offers jQuery plugin that is written in such a way that if unused - it can be shaken out with [Tree shaking](https://medium.com/@Rich_Harris/tree-shaking-versus-dead-code-elimination-d3765df85c80#.ccnp22e5f).
 These things make the code lighter initially.

 ## Options

-The one option supported by Reframe.js is the ability to add your own css class.
+The one option supported by Reframe.js is the ability to add your own css class instead of the default css class `js-reframe`.
 This is so that the end result of using the library on a webpage is minimal - just 1 inline style added (for the intersic ratio).
-This makes the plugin hands off so that engineers can be hands on.

 Reframe.js's simplicity in both language & options is meant to make the plugin easy to understand & easy to write code to support your product's end goal.